 Peter McMillan and Chuck Pass own Pedro’s Planet, an office supply company that specializes in environmentally conscious office products.
 They are big into recycling for their customers.
 Even their office furniture reflects their culture.
 The desks are made out of recycled materials.
 Wouldn’t expect anything less from a company whose favorite holiday is Earth Day, the annual celebration that reminds us to be “green.”

 Zappos.com‘s offices are more traditional in that the employees work in cubicles.
-However, their culture is felt throughout the building.
+However, you can feel their culture throughout the building.
 Maybe it is because their CEO and the rest of the executive team sit in cubicles, right in the middle of everyone else.
 Doesn’t that set the tone!

 I walk into my lawyer’s office.
 The first thing I notice are conference rooms with big wooden tables.
 Everyone is dressed in conservative business suits and dresses.
 It’s expected.

 I visited an ad agency that specializes in social media.
 It was like walking onto a set of Star Wars.
-Somehow the feeling of creativity was felt.
+You can feel the creativity.
 Maybe it was the lighting.
 Or, maybe it was the colors of the carpet and the walls.
-The bottom line is it worked and it felt right.
+The bottom line is it works and feels right.

-You don’t need a pool or a locker room to accentuate your culture.
-You can put up some artwork – or take some down.
+You don’t need a pool or a locker room to accentuate your work environment culture.
+Put up some artwork – or take some down.
 You can paint some walls – or maybe knock out a wall.
-The physical layout and design of workspace may not make your culture, but it does make a statement.
+The physical layout and design of the workspace may not make your culture, but it does make a statement.
 Take advantage of the opportunity to make that statement, for both your employees and your customers.

 Sign up for instant access to Shep’s research report on customer service and customer experience.